Adictya/app-builder-docs/docs/customization-api/api-reference/sub-component-library.md

 <image caption="Grid Layout" darkImageSrc="customization-api/api/sub-components-library/grid.png" />

-The GridLayout component is used to render the user video feeds in a responsive grid parttern.
+The GridLayout component is used to render the user video feeds in a responsive grid pattern.

 ```jsx
 import { GridLayout } from "customization-api";